Middle Awash Project: Project history

 In 1981 Professor J. Desmond Clark, a prominent African prehistory expert of the 20th century, initiated the Middle Awash Project with the approval of the Ethiopian Culture Ministry.
-During the Project’s initial run researchers including Professor and paleontology expert Tim White explored both sides of the river.
+During the Project's initial run researchers including Professor and paleontology expert Tim White explored both sides of the river.
 Clark recapped their time in his 1984 paper as when the “Archaeological excavations were undertaken at Bodo and Hargufia, the first radiometric dates for the area were determined, and the first Pliocene hominids were recovered”.

 Clark and White were planning to continue their research in Middle Awash however circumstances made this impossible.
-In October of 1982 the Ethiopian government banned all foreign prehistory expeditions while they reformulated their policies on international researchers.
+In October 1982 the Ethiopian government banned all foreign prehistory expeditions while they reformulated their policies on international researchers.
 It was a response to foreign expeditions perceived inability to incorporate locals into their teams, tension between the Cultural Ministry (who had the authority to give foreign expedition permits since before the end of the monarchy in 1974) and the University of Addis Ababa (who wanted a greater role in expeditions), and the circumstances leading to the forced departure of RVRME lead researcher Jon Kalb in 1978 due to later disproven rumors that he was a CIA agent.
 Clark and White went to Addis Ababa to try and persuade the government to change their position.
 They were unsuccessful and had to submit a report to the National Science Foundation.
 The Middle Awash Project did not make it back to Ethiopia until 1990 when research resumed.

 Upon the revival of the Middle Awash Project in 1990 there were a few slight changes in leadership.
 It was at this point that Tim White succeeded J.Desmond Clark as lead researcher.
 The other notable change that happened was by 1992 Dr.Giday WoldeGabriel joined the expedition as the Head of Geographical Studies and helped them finish the bulk of their work on the East Side of the Awash River.